 Buddhist Prayer Flags Spread Good Fortune

 When the breeze blows Buddhist prayer flags, harmony, happiness, and good fortune are spread among all living beings.
-These prayer flags are squares of colored fabric with symbols, mantras, sutras, and prayers that enhance the spirits and lives of anyone nearby.
+These prayer flags are squares/rectangles of colored fabric with symbols, mantras, sutras, and prayers that enhance the spirits and lives of anyone nearby.
 The flags fly anywhere that Tibetans and followers of Tibetan Buddhism live.

 Prayer flags were first used for healing ceremonies in pre-Buddhist Tibet 1,000s of years ago.
 As time went on, sacred symbols were painted onto the prayer flags.
 By the 15th century, wood block prints were being used to printing text and designs on the flags.
 The wood blocks made it possible to standardize the designs and pass them down from generation to generation.